-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

-All foul and surface water drainage is to the main sewer.
-The system was not tested.
-Fire, smoke and burglar alarms Visually inspected.
+Presumed to be into the main public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-A smoke detector is fitted to the first floor hallway ceiling.
-Upgrading works are required to meet new Regulations.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

-Any additional limits to inspection Inspection of the flooring was restricted due to the nature of fitted floor coverings.
-Not all windows were tested.
-Inspection of the roof void was carried out from the hatch area only.
+Any additional limits to inspection